Annapurna Base Camp

 - All food whilst on trek, meals as per itinerary when city-based

 - Personal equipment

 - Trip Insurance

-- Items of a personal nature: phone calls, laundry, room service etc.
+- Items of a personal nature: phone calls, laundry, room service, alcoholic beverages etc.

 - Unscheduled hotels and restaurant meals